History of Western civilization: Europe in the interwar years

-British dominions in the inter-war years
+British dominions in the interwar years

 The relationship between Britain and its Empire evolved significantly over the period.
 In 1919, the British Empire was represented at the all-important Versailles Peace Conference by delegates from its dominions who had each suffered large casualties during the War.

 The Balfour Declaration at the 1926 Imperial Conference, stated that Britain and its dominions were "equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by common allegiance to the Crown, and freely associated as members of the British Commonwealth of Nations".
 These aspects to the relationship were eventually formalised by the Statute of Westminster in 1931 – a British law which, at the request and with the consent of the dominion parliaments clarified the independent powers of the dominion parliaments, and granted the former colonies full legal freedom except areas where they chose to remain subordinate.
 Previously the British Parliament had had residual ill-defined powers, and overriding authority, over dominion legislation.
 It applied to the six dominions which existed in 1931: Canada, Australia, the Irish Free State, the Dominion of Newfoundland, New Zealand, and the Union of South Africa.

 Each of the dominions remained within the British Commonwealth and retained close political and cultural ties with Britain and continued to recognize the British monarch as head of their own independent nations.
 Australia, New Zealand, and Newfoundland had to ratify the statute for it to take effect.
 Australia and New Zealand did so in 1942 and 1947 respectively.
 Newfoundland united with Canada in 1949 and the Irish Free State came to an end in 1937, when the citizens voted by referendum to replace its 1922 constitution.
 It was succeeded by the entirely sovereign modern state of Ireland.